Using free photo editors on your PC make it very straightforward to edit your pictures – from correcting colors to

 Right now, the best free photo editor is GIMP – a powerful and feature-packed open source program that's the closest thing you'll get to a free version of Adobe Photoshop.
 It offers more tools than some paid-for photo editors, supports layers, masks and plugins, and even lets you work with PSD documents from Photoshop.

 However, that may be overkill for simple tasks like cropping or straightening a photo.
 Which is why we've rounded up a range of other excellent free photo editors, so you can pick exactly the right tool for the task and your level of experience.

-If you need some resources for your projects, take a look at our guide to the free stock photos.
+If you need some extra photos for your projects however, take a look at our guide to the free stock photos.

 The best photo editor overall is: Adobe Photoshop

 If you're serious about photo editing, or are thinking about turning your hobby into a job, you can't beat industry standard software Adobe Photoshop.
 It's certainly not free like the photo editors below, but it's surprisingly good value with an Adobe Creative Cloud subscription.

 What to look for in a free photo editor

 When you're choosing a free photo editor, the first thing to consider is your level of confidence and experience.
 If you simply want to make a few adjustments (removing blemishes and improving colors, for example) then a simple online tool might be perfect, doing the job well without overwhelming you with options.